SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 100$\Omega$  | 1000$\mu$F | 0.1058 | 0.1000 | 5.80%
 15 $\Omega$  | 1000$\mu$F | 0.0188 | 0.0150 | 25.33%

-Assuming perfect capacitor manufacturing, the curve fit results fell within uncertainties of the model predicted $\tau$ value.
+Assuming perfect capacitor manufacturing, the curve fit results fell within uncertainties of the model predicted $\tau$ value for all circuits except the first.
+However, with the unexpectedly large 20% uncertainties in capacitance all trials fell within

 ## Charge Stored